London in the Second World War

 Find out about our monthly book group

 This year we will be reading some books relating to the subject of the Second World War in London.
-We recently looked at 'The Night Watch' by Sarah Waters and will be discussing 'The Report' by Jessica Francis Kane.
+We recently read 'The Night Watch' by Sarah Waters and 'The Report' by Jessica Francis Kane.
 Check out our book group page for more information.

 Book Group